sparks-baird/xtal2png/reports/paper.md

 and publication [@wangCompositionallyRestrictedAttentionbased2021] dates.
 Another example of a state-of-the-art algorithm domain transfer is refactoring image-processing models for crystal structure applications, which was first introduced in a preprint ([@kipfSemisupervisedClassificationGraph2016]) and published with application for materials' property prediction in a peer-reviewed journal over a year later ([@xieCrystalGraphConvolutional2018]).
-Here, we focus on the latter application: state-of-the-art domain transfer from image processing to crystal structure to enable materials science practitioners to leverage the most advanced image processing models for materials' property prediction and inverse design.
+Similarly, variational autoencoders (VAEs) were introduced in 2013 ([@kingmaAutoEncodingVariationalBayes2014a]) and implemented for molecules in 2016 ([@gomez-bombarelliAutomaticChemicalDesign2018]) and denoising diffusion probabilistic models (DDPMs) were introduced in 2015 ([@sohl-dicksteinDeepUnsupervisedLearning2015]) and implemented for crystal structures in 2021 ([@xieCrystalDiffusionVariational2021]).
+Here, we focus on the latter application: state-of-the-art domain transfer (especially of generative models) from image processing to crystal structure to enable materials science practitioners to leverage the most advanced image processing models for materials' property prediction and inverse design.

 `xtal2png` is a Python package that allows you to convert between a crystal structure and a PNG image for direct use with image-based machine learning models.
 Let's take